 It is a concerning state that would make us believe that others are having fun without you and, if you fail to continuously keep a check on them you might be left alone.

 Social media is made for every kind of social engagement be it putting out your content, liking others’ pictures, commenting on their post, checking their stories, sharing geographical locations, and a lot more.
 Consequently, you forget to live in the moment.

 FOMO affects you slowly and gradually, and it takes the joy out of your life and throws you into a life of fear of regret.
 Further, it led to negative social and emotional experiences such as depression, anxiety, inferiority complex, and loneliness.

 Let’s see how many of us are its prey.

-That is why you keep checking your social media sites for latest updates and informations.
+That is why you keep checking your social media sites for the latest updates and pieces of information.
 The story doesn’t end here that they are enjoying, but it sprawls into an uglier thought that you are not all that lucky.

 It further leads you to frustrating emotional experiences in you like loneliness, depression, disrupted sleep, fatigue, and emotional inconsistencies.

 These are the two amazing books related to this topic:

 As soon as we open any social media, we come across spotless sparkling pictures of people having a hell of a lot of fun.
 Suddenly we fell one step from where we were when we opened that application.

 Previously, we were feeling low, we went on social media to lift us up, but, paradoxically, we feel even worse.